cmadsen/vldocking/wiki/tutorial5.md

-#summary Extending the framework
-#sidebar TableOfContents
-= Lesson 5 : Extending the framework =
+# Lesson 5 : Extending the framework